Robotics-and-AI/kuka-gui/README.md

 For any robotic movement please connect to the robot first.

 #### Hand-guide
-Enter precise hand-guiding mode, allowing a precise movement in any axis and rotation in respect with the robot's EEF.
+Enter precise hand-guiding mode, allowing a precise movement in any axis and rotation in respect to the robot's EEF.

 #### Open/Close
 Activate pins to open and close gripper.
 Tested on a SCHUNK Co-act EGP-C 64 gripper.
-If using a different gripper verify if the pins required are the same, if not make the necessary adjustments.
+If using a different gripper verify if the required pins are the same, if not make the necessary adjustments.

 #### Axis movement
 Move the robot in the positive (+) or negative (-) selected axis direction.
-The amount and speed of the movement can be specified in the entries below.
+The distance and speed of the movement can be specified in the entries below.

 ### D: Managing tasks